goodiee/ocr-models/README.md

 - Same Back Stylewriting:

 `preprocess_image_same_back_stylewriting`

-Description: Enhances contrast using CLAHE (Contrast Limited Adaptive Histogram Equalization).
+Enhances contrast using CLAHE (Contrast Limited Adaptive Histogram Equalization).

 - Handwriting:

 `preprocess_handwritten_image()`

-Description: Reduces noise using median blurring, converts to LAB color space for contrast adjustment (CLAHE on the L channel), and converts back to BGR format.
+Reduces noise using median blurring, converts to LAB color space for contrast adjustment (CLAHE on the L channel), and converts back to BGR format.

 - White on Black:

 `preprocess_white_on_black_image()`

-Description: Enhances contrast, sharpens the image, and inverts colors to make white text on a black background more visible.
+Enhances contrast, sharpens the image, and inverts colors to make white text on a black background more visible.

 - Blur-High-Contrast:

 `preprocess_blur_high_contrast_image()`

-Description: Adjusts brightness and contrast and applies sharpening filters to improve clarity.
+Adjusts brightness and contrast and applies sharpening filters to improve clarity.

 - White Background:

 `preprocess_white_background_image()`

-Description: Converts the image to grayscale and applies simple thresholding (binarization) to make text on white backgrounds clearer.
+Converts the image to grayscale and applies simple thresholding (binarization) to make text on white backgrounds clearer.

 Processed images are saved in the *processed_images/* folder, and the appropriate preprocessing technique is applied based on the image's label.